dotnet/aspire/src/Aspire.Dashboard/README.md

     - `Dashboard:ResourceServiceClient:ClientCertificate:Store` (optional, [`StoreName`](https://learn.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.storename), defaults to `My`)
     - `Dashboard:ResourceServiceClient:ClientCertificate:Location` (optional, [`StoreLocation`](https://learn.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.storelocation), defaults to `CurrentUser`)

+The resource service client supports API keys.
+Set `Dashboard:ResourceServiceClient:AuthMode` to `ApiKey` and set `Dashboard:ResourceServiceClient:ApiKey` to the required key.
+This is used when the resource service is configured to require API keys.
+It causes gRPC calls to include the configured API key in a request header, for the server to validate.

 To opt-out of authentication, set `Dashboard:ResourceServiceClient:AuthMode` to `Unsecured`.
 This completely disables all security for the resource service client.
 This setting is used during local development, but is not recommended if you attempt to host the dashboard in other settings.

 #### Telemetry Limits